Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 | `KEYS pattern`          | List all keys matching pattern  |
 | `FLUSHALL`              | Remove all keys in the database |

+- Loggin into Redis
+  - $~redis-cli -h _TargetIP_ -p _port_
+  - If a password is required
+  - $~redis-cli -h _TargetIP_ -p _port_ -a _password_

+- Navigating Redis
+  - KEYS *: shows all keys
+  - EXISTS key_name: check if key exists
+  - TYPE key_name: checks type of a key
+  - GET key_name: get value of a key

+- Extracting data
+- To extract data from Redis, it depends on the type of data stored.
+Here are some common scenarios:
+  - GET flag: for a string
+  - LRANGE list_name 0 -1: for a list
+  - HGETALL hash_name: for a hash
+  - SMEMBERS set_name: for a set

+_$~redis-cli -h TargetIP -p 6379 --> KEYS * --> GET flag_

 ### 5. Explosion
 ### 6. Preignition